Slider0007/AI-on-the-edge-device/docs/Troubleshooting/StatusLED_BlinkCodes.md

 The mandatory parameter SSID (name of WLAN network) is empty.
 Please verify and reconfigure in `/config/config.json` and try again.

 ### `WIFI init error (details console)`
-A general WIFI initialization error occured.
+A general WIFI initialization error occurred.
 Please check serial console output or logfile from sd card (using another device to retrieve logfile /log/message/)